CydVilla/Star-Wars/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
-- Render data on page
+- Find an API with ample data
-- Allow user to choose favorites
+- Create a button that extract's data from the API randomly
+- Add a site background image related to Star Wars
+- Use Star Wars esque font

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Add music
-- Use local storage to save user favorites
+- Add gifs to the sites such as tie fighter across the screen

 ## Project Schedule